AntoinePlissonneau/MolecularTranslationChallenge/AutoEncoder/README.md

 # Overview

-In this section, I will present an overview of this model.
+In this section, we will present an overview of this model.
 If you're already familiar with it, you can skip straight to the [Implementation](https://github.com/AntoinePlissonneau/MolecularTranslationChallenge/tree/main/AutoEncoder#implementation) section or the commented code.

 ### AutoEncoders